verilab/blog-a/README.md

 id_key: the unique key of the post
 absolute_url: the absolute url of the post

-# properties in "page" sent to tag.html
+# properties in "page" sent to tag.html and category.html
+archive_type: archive type ("tag" or "category")
-tag: tag name
+archive_name: tag or category name
 entries: same as the "page" sent to index.html

-# properties in "page" sent to category.html
+# properties in "page" sent to search.html
-category: category name
-entries: same as the "page" sent to index.html
+query: query text
+has_next: has next page
+next_url: link of next page
+has_prev: has previous page
+prev_url: link of previous page
+entries: list of entries that should be displayed on the current page, each of the entries contains all properties marked at the beginning of the correspond post or custom page file
 ```

 ## API Mode